 Speed camera campaign on the A2: This is how the police capture the tempo sinner today!

-Möser, Sachsen-Anhalt, Deutschland - A currently mobile radar box on the A2, at Möser / Pietzpuhl in the Jerichower Land district, Saxony-Anhalt, provides increased attention among drivers.
-As Speed limitation set at 120 km/h at this point.
-The information about the speed camera was published on July 6, 2025 at 1:11 p.m. and the data was updated until 7:11 p.m.
-Drivers also have to deal with the specific tolerances at speed measurements: 3 km/h deducted below 100 km/h, while over 100 km/h three percent of the measured value are deducted.
+A mobile radar box on the A2, at Möser / Pietzpuhl in the Jerichower Land district, Saxony-Anhalt, is currently attracting increased attention among drivers.
+How news.de reported, the speed limit at this point is set at 120 km/h.
+The information about the speed camera was published on July 6th, 2025 at 1:11 p.m. and the data was updated until 7:11 p.m.
+Drivers also have to deal with the specific tolerances for speed measurements: below 100 km/h a 3 km/h deduction applies, while above 100 km/h three percent of the measured value is deducted.

 The role of speed measurements

-speed measurements in Germany pursue the goal of increasing traffic safety and helping drivers to make driving behavior compliant.
-Around 5,126 drivers received points for speed overruns in 2013 alone, so bussgeldatalog.org .
-Radar devices check precisely the adherence to the permissible speeds by sending a signal to passing vehicles and determining their speed by calculating the path.
-If the speed is exceeded, a photo is taken and a decision is subsequently sent to the owner of the vehicle.
+Speed measurements in Germany pursue the goal of increasing traffic safety and helping drivers to help them compliant.
+Around 5,126 drivers received points for speed overruns in 2013 alone, so bussgeldkatalog.org.
+Radar devices precisely check compliance with permitted speeds by sending a signal to passing vehicles and determining their speed using a distance-time calculation.
+If the speed is exceeded, a photo is taken and a fine notice is subsequently sent to the owner of the vehicle.

-The claim that measurement errors can occur cannot be dismissed by hand - from incorrect placement of speed camera to reflections that can lead to inaccurate measurements.
+The assertion that measurement errors can occur cannot be dismissed - from incorrect placement of the speed cameras to reflections that can lead to inaccurate measurements.
 Nevertheless, it remains clear that the advantages of speed controls predominate.
 In Austria, for example, there are around 130 inpatient radar systems - often placed in such a way that they only take pictures from behind, which is an additional challenge for drivers.

 A look at the traffic situation

-The ongoing efforts to ensure traffic safety, coupled with the use of mobile and inpatient speed camera, show that the authorities not only want to take care of the order on the street, but also concern the well -being of road users.
-In this regard, you have to stay active and drive carefully - because where there is flashes, it is often also a good reason for caution!
+The ongoing efforts for traffic safety, coupled with the use of mobile and inpatient speed camera, show that the authorities not only want to take care of the order on the street, but are also concerned about the well -being of road users.
+In this regard, you have to stay active and drive carefully - because wherever you flash is often a good reason for caution!